-Private Agricultural Land: The unit rate for agricultural land has been assessed at Rs 15, 00, 000/- per Hectare.
+Private Agricultural Land: The unit rate for agricultural land has been assessed as Rs 15, 00, 000/- per Hectare.
 This has been determined keeping in view the replacement cost and as decided by the revenue department.

-Crop: The unit cost for the crop is assessed at Rs.
-20, 000/- per Hectare annually.
+Crop: The unit cost for the crop is Rs.
+20, 000/- per Hectare.
 This has been assessed as per the yielding of the land and as revealed by the APs during the consultation.